 Storage

-The potato gratin is best when freshly made, but if you have leftovers, you can store them in the fridge until the next day.
+The potato gratin is best when freshly made, but if there are leftovers, you can keep it in the refrigerator until the next day.

 Tips and Variations